bpmohanraj/ANB-Assessment/README.md

 Go to the git clone folder and run the command window.
 Next download the defendency node packages by using below command in node command line: npm install

 it will refer the package.json to download and update the node modules.

+Later on in node command line type: http-server -o

+it will redirecting to browser and open the directory/file list and you can select propertyeditor.html

+The property editor control output page will be appear.